 Final thought

-Electronically issued apostilles are a great idea and, if executed properly, will eventually benefit everyone that needs documents legalised.
+Electronically issued apostilles are a great idea and, if executed properly, will eventually benefit everyone who needs documents legalised.

 For the e-app to make a real difference, more countries must step up and take part and officially recognise the electronically issued apostille.

 There are proposals that blockchain-secured technologies should manage e-legalisation.
-It has to be seen if the UK government will consider adopting this technology in the future.
+It has to be seen if the UK government will consider adopting this technology.